UKHomeOffice/ai-edocument-detector/README.md

 Common Structure
 =================
-We use two docker images which all our mini-projects share, so you only have to build it once.
+We use two docker images which all our mini-projects share.
+You only have to build them once.

 ```
 docker build -t ai-edocument-detector .